euro-cordex/data-processing-guide/source/chapter__git_for_beginners.rst

 First steps
 ---------------
-When you start a new projekt and new directory, always use git from the first day an overview on many git commands can be found here:
+When you start a new projekt and new directory, always use git from the first day.

+An overview on many git commands can be found here:
 ::
     https://git-scm.com/doc